Progress billing Retainage Pay apps

 Quick answer:

 Progress billing is billing over time as work is completed — usually driven by a Schedule of Values (SOV) so each line item rolls forward month-to-month.
 Retainage is the withheld percentage that must stay consistent across periods.
-Most “billing headaches” are actually rollforward headaches (previous → this period → to date).
+Most billing problems are really rollforward problems involving previous, this period, and to-date totals.

 PayAppPro outputs are AIA-style only and are not licensed AIA documents.
 AIA®, G702®, and G703® are registered trademarks of the American Institute of Architects.

-If you’ve ever heard “your totals don’t roll” or “this doesn’t match prior billing,” you’ve experienced progress billing in the wild.
-This guide explains how it works — and why small inconsistencies become big problems by month three.
+If you’ve ever heard “your totals don’t roll” or “this doesn’t match prior billing,” you’ve already seen how progress billing can go sideways.
+This guide explains how it works, what reviewers expect, and where the math usually breaks.

 If you’re here because of QuickBooks Online…

-This is the plain-English “how progress billing works” hub.
-For QBO-specific setup and workflow alignment, see: Progress Billing in QuickBooks Online and Retainage in QuickBooks Online.
-If your real question is AIA billing in QBO, start here: Does QuickBooks Do AIA Billing (G702/G703)?
+This is the plain-English hub for how progress billing works.
+For QBO-specific workflow questions, see Progress Billing in QuickBooks Online, Retainage in QuickBooks Online, and Does QuickBooks Do AIA Billing (G702/G703)?.

 What progress billing actually is